scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 This implementation performs one binary search per key, where each search is a fully sequential process.
 Each iteration of the binary search depends on the result of the previous one (the midpoint determines which part of the array is inspected next).
 This creates a dependency chain within each search: the next memory access depends on the result of the previous comparison.

 For large arrays, binary-search reads also tend to be cache-unfriendly, since each step may require a read at different cache-lines.
 The sequential implementation is hit harder by cache misses, given that each step is blocked awaiting for previous step read.

-In contrast, the vectorized implementation performs the same logical step across all queries at once (all queries advance each step together).
+The vectorized implementation performs the same logical step across all queries at once (all queries advance each step together).
+With multiple independent searches, the CPU can have several memory accesses in flight at once.
 This aligns with the observed running time once array size exceed L1 and L2 cache sizes.

 ### Can we optimize NumPy?

 The previous vectorized implementation maintains two arrays, `lo` and `hi`, to represent the search interval for each query.
-If we were to port this exact implementation into `NumPy` natively, it would require using $O(K)$ extra memory where `K` is the number of queries.
+If we were to port this exact implementation into NumPy natively, it would require using $O(K)$ extra memory where `K` is the number of queries.
 Even though potentially faster, this is unacceptable for memory-sensitive workloads.

 To reduce the state required, we can reinterpret binary search in terms of interval boundaries.
 Instead of tracking both `lo` and `hi` for each query, we describe each interval using its left boundary and its length.